DulceMariscal/DulceMariscal.github.io/index.md

 I am a PhD student in the Bioengineering Department at the University of Pittsburgh.
 At Pitt, I work under the superveison of Dr. Gelsy Torres-Oviedo at the [Sensorimotor Learning Lab](https://www.engineering.pitt.edu/SML_Lab/)

 Before starting at Pitt, I did my undergraduate in Mechanical Engineering at the Universidad del Turabo (now, Universidad Ana G. Méndez, Recinto de Gurabo) in Puerto Rico.
-But don't get deceived I am Venezuelan; I was able to do my undergrad studies in "La Isla del Encanto" thanks an athletic scholarship in their swimming team.
+But don't get deceived I am Venezuelan; I was able to do my undergrad studies in "La Isla del Encanto" thanks an athletic scholarship with the Tubabo swimming team.

 ## Research